-The Functional Integration of Addiction Research Laboratory is looking for volunteers and a postdoctoral fellow.
-Please contact Dr. Amy Janes for general information and see how to apply for the postdoctoral fellow below.
+The Functional Integration of Addiction Research Laboratory is looking for volunteers.
+Please contact Dr. Amy Janes for general information and see how to apply for a T32 funded postdoctoral fellowship below.

 Postdoctoral Research Fellowship